 - In a medium saucepan, combine 1 cup water, vanilla, butter, sugar, and salt; bring to a boil over medium-high heat.
 Reduce heat to low, and add sifted flour stirring for 1 minute.

 - Put mixture in a medium bowl.
-On low speed, add eggs, 1 at a time, beating until incorporated after each addition (dough should look soft and glossy).
+On low speed, add eggs, 1 at a time, beating until incorporated.
+After each addition dough should look soft and glossy.
 Spoon mixture into a pastry bag with a large star tip.

-- Heat oil in a large skillet or Dutch-oven on medium high heat.
-Carefully pipe out batter into a couple of inch lengths, but do not over crowd the pan.
+- Heat oil in a large skillet or Dutch-oven on medium high heat reaching 350°F. Carefully pipe out batter into a couple of inch lengths up to the diameter of the pan, but do not over crowd the pan.

-Adapted from Martha Stewart’s Churros.
+Adapted from Martha Stewart’s Churro Recipe.